Wadi Rum: "Is Anybody Out There?"

 OK.
 I try my mobile phone.
 Get real, Jan.

-I contemplate my situation.
+I contemplate the situation.
 I am utterly alone in this trackless desert.
 We did pass a Bedouin family and their goats an hour ago, somewhere out there.
 And three hours ago we passed a man and his camel herd.
 Will they pass by again?
 And how hot will it get today?
 How cold will it get tonight?
-And what else is roaming out there?
+And what else is roaming around out there?

 I am staring out at a wide mountain that rises from the powdery red sand.
 The side of the mountain is a spatulate wave of hundreds of layers of red sandstone sedimentary rock.
 The top of the mountain is decorated with stone mushroom caps: red and pink and white and black.
 The mushrooms are coated with pink sifted flour.
 I am admiring the scene.
 But, I am alone here and I am wondering . . . .